ilanschnell/bitarray/README.rst

    i.e. convert each 1-bit into a 0-bit and vice versa.

-``itersearch(x)`` -> iterator
+``itersearch(bitarray)`` -> iterator
-   Given a bitarray x (or an object which can be converted to a bitarray), iterates over the start positions where x matches self.
+   Given a bitarray (or an object which can be converted to a bitarray), iterates over the start positions where bitarray matches self.

 ``length()`` -> int